Jess Lewis

-Jess Lewis (born July 28, 1947 in Aumsville, Oregon) is a retired amateur wrestler and American football player who played in the National Football League (NFL) for the Houston Oilers in 1970.
+Jess Lewis (born July 28, 1947) is an American former amateur wrestler and professional football player.
+He played as a linebacker in the National Football League (NFL) for the Houston Oilers in 1970.
 He graduated from Cascade High School in Turner, Oregon.

-College Wrestling
+College wrestling

 Lewis was an accomplished wrestler for Oregon State, becoming a three-time conference champion (1968–1970), three-time All-American (1968–1970), and a two-time NCAA champion (1969, 1970) in the heavyweight division.
 He went on to compete in the 1968 World University Games and the 1968 Summer Olympics as a wrestler for the United States.